tokenio/merchant-sample-php/README.md

 The server operates in Token's Sandbox environment.
 This testing environment lets you try out UI and payment flows without moving real money.

-The server shows a web page at `localhost:3000`.
+The server shows a web page at `localhost:3000`, which represents a merchant named Northside.
 The page has a checkout button.
 Clicking the button starts the Token merchant payment flow.
 The server handles endorsed payments by redeeming tokens.

 Test by going to `localhost:3000`.